cogent3/cogent3/doc/examples/unrestricted_nucleotide.rst

     >>> import warnings
     >>> warnings.filterwarnings("ignore", "Model not reversible")

 To specify substitution models we use the ``MotifChange`` class from predicates.
 In the case of an unrestricted nucleotide model, we specify 11 such ``MotifChanges``, the last possible change being ignored (with the result it is constrained to equal 1, thus calibrating the matrix).
+Also note that this is a non-reversible model and thus we can't assume the nucleotide frequencies estimated from the alignments are reasonable estimates for the root frequencies.
+We therefore specify they are to be optimised using ``optimise_motif_probs`` argument.

 .. doctest::